nightscout/trio-docs/docs/configuration/migration/trio-02x-migration.md

 ## What to Expect After 24 Hours

-A full day on Trio 0.7!
+A full day on Trio 0.5 (or higher)!
 Congratulations!
 Here's what to look for:

 #### Autosens
 Autosens now has enough data to make adjustments